Katze Blut im Stuhl

 Symptoms of problems in the gastrointestinal tract

-Depending on the cause and severity of the bleeding, blood in your cat's stool is often accompanied by other symptoms that can make it difficult for you and your veterinarian to Facilitate diagnosis Typical Symptoms include for example:
+Depending on the cause and severity of the bleeding, blood in your cat’s stool is often accompanied by other symptoms that can help you and your veterinarian facilitate diagnosis Typical symptoms include, for example:

 • Diarrhea